mootw/snout-scout/docs/endpoints.md

 This includes pit_scouting and match_scouting

 # /teams
-returns all teams that are attending
+returns list of all team numbers that are attending

 # /team/[number]
 returns all details about a specific team number